-LONDON - A U.K. animal charity known as Medical Detection Dogs which trains dogs to sniff out various diseases, including cancer, announced it has begun training dogs to be able to detect people infected with COVID-19.
+LONDON - A U.K. animal charity known as Medical Detection Dogs which trains dogs to sniff out various diseases, including cancer, release video of one of Asher, one of its dogs in training.

 According to the group, dogs trained to detect the novel coronavirus would be trained in the same way as they would for diseases like cancer, Parkinson’s and other bacterial infections.